Child Care Subsidy

 This estimated amount includes tuition, fees, an allowance for books and supplies, a reasonable allowance for living expenses, and child care expenses as reported on the Child Care Subsidy Application.

-Funds are disbursed through the University Payroll System in the form of a check payable to you or, if you have authorized direct deposit, funds will be deposited to your bank account.
+Funds are disbursed through the University Student Account system in the form of a refund.
+If you have authorized direct deposit, funds will be deposited to your bank account.
 For information about direct deposit, (see the Direct Deposit section from the Student Business page of Wolverine Access).
+If you do not have direct deposit authorized, a paper check will be mailed to your local address listed in Wolverine Access.
+Please note that paper checks will take longer to receive than direct deposit.
+You are encouraged to set up direct deposit to receive your refund as soon as possible.

 We will need to verify your expenses and your child care provider's licensure information prior to payment.